jsmiszek/windows_projects/README.md

 # windows_projects
-Projects from classes at UST in Cracow
+Object oriented projects from classes at UST in Cracow